Pawsitively living their best lives: Senior dogs spend golden years at Old Paws Rescue Ranch

 Not all of the dogs who come to Archer and Adams live with them long term.
 Old Paws serves as a hospice too.

-“We take the ones 5 minutes from death,” Archer said.
+“We take the ones five minutes from death,” Archer said.
 Some may live only days or even hours after arriving.

 “Our rescue is a caring home-based rescue where seniors can live their lives in comfort and love with proper vet care provided,” Archer said.